axeluhl/sailing-analytics/wiki/howto/onboarding.md

   * Ensure that everything of "Tools" is installed
   * Install everything of "Android 3.2 API 13"
   * Install everything of "Android 5.1.1 API 22"
-  * Install "Android Support Repository" (Extras) or alternatively "Android Support Library" (Extras).
-Additionally install "Google Play Services" (Extras) and "Google USB Driver" (Extras)
+  * Install "Android Support Repository" (Extras) **or** alternatively "Android Support Library" (Extras).
+Additionally install "Google Play Services" (Extras) **and** "Google USB Driver" (Extras)
+  * Please note that versions of the Android SDK Build Tools from 24.0.0 onwards might cause problems for your Eclipse IDE.
+The same goes for API versions from 24 onwards.
+If you get errors containing the message "refusing to generate code from aidl file defining parcelable", a workaround for now is to uninstall these newer versions of the Build Tools and the API.
+In the future however, this temporary solution may not be available anymore for compability reasons.
 3. Import the Android projects into your workspace
   * Android projects can be found in the /mobile subdirectory